cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 **Who is it for?**

-BYOIP customers and Magic Transit customers with Network Analytics who want to receive a notification when Cloudflare has mitigated an attack with certain characteristics.
+BYOIP and Magic Transit customers with Network Analytics who want to receive a notification when Cloudflare has mitigated an attack with certain characteristics.

 **Other options / filters**